webvisum/Xtest/README.md

 ### Get started

-*All samples are taken from https://github.com/code-x/xTest.Demo.*
+*All samples are taken from https://github.com/code-x/xTest.Demo.
+We also provide a demo video https://www.youtube.com/watch?v=rPyhS_neY6k*

 To start testing create a test class in your custom module your currently working on.
 You just have to create a directory called `Test`.
 Then create a file `HomepageControllerTest.php` with the following content: